Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- He's made 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Conceding 109.8 points per game, the Heat are the second-ranked team in the NBA defensively.
+- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

-- The Heat concede 41.9 rebounds per contest, ranking sixth in the league.

-- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.

-- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per contest.
+- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Nikola Jokic vs. the Heat